Skip to content

 • Threshold 2.
 SRE Conclude they need help to defend SLO and escalate to Devs

 • Threshold 3.
-The 30day error budjet is exhausted and the root cause has not been found; Feature releases blocked, dev team dedicated more resources.
+The 30day error budget is exhausted and the root cause has not been found; Feature releases blocked, dev team dedicated more resources.

 • Threshold 4.
-The 90 day erro budget is exhausted and the root cause has not been found.
-SRE ** escalates to executive leadership ** to obtain more engineerign time for reliability work.
+The 90 day error budget is exhausted and the root cause has not been found.
+SRE ** escalates to executive leadership ** to obtain more engineering time for reliability work.